rajhseg/Clean-Architecture/README.md

       will have usecase interfaces (ex IAuthorService)

+      will have External Services Contracts or interfaces (ex IPaymentServiceGateway or IAddressValidate)

       usecase implementation with internal access specifiers (ex internal class AuthorService)

       expose only interfaces and composition root using public access specifiers